Table of Contents

 Labeling Tips:

-- Use waterproof labels or chalkboard stickers.
+- Use waterproof labels with permanent marker

-- Organize alphabetically or by cuisine type.
+- Organize alphabetically or by cuisine type

 Example Spice Jar Label: